ptrktn/building-ai-course/README.md

 Categorisation based on constituents that give foods their flavour, color, taste, texture and aroma creates a scientic base to create derivative recipies and explore novel food combinations.
+The classified data can then be utilised by another AI systems to generate recommendations and new recipies.

 ## How is it used?